AnonymousRepoHasAnonymousName/AnonymousRepoHasAnonymousName.github.io/documentation/source/robot_learning/imitation_learning/curriculum.rst

 Curriculum Learning
 ====================

-URBAN-SIM supports curriculum learning by gradually adjusting task difficulty during training.
+UrbanVerse supports curriculum learning by gradually adjusting task difficulty during training.
 Each curriculum behavior is defined as a `CurrTerm` function and bound via `CurriculumCfg`.

 A common use case is to expand the movement range or goal distance as training progresses.